FAFSA

 See the latest information from GCU in processing FAFSA awards.

-ED Federal Student Aid office of the awards about $112 billion a year in grants, work-study funds and low-interest loans to more than 10 million students.1 Federal student aid covers expenses such as tuition and fees, food and housing, books and supplies and transportation.
+Through Federal Student Aid, the U.S. Department of Education awards more than $120 billion a year in grants, work-study funds and low-interest loans to approximately 13 million students.(See disclaimer 1) Federal student aid covers expenses such as tuition and fees, food and housing, books and supplies and transportation.
 Aid can also help pay for other related expenses, such as a computer and dependent care.
 Thousands of schools across the country participate in federal student aid programs.

 If you qualify for and receive a federal grant, you typically do not have to repay the money, unless the requirements of the grant are not followed.
 This helps offset the cost of school, but you may still need additional help.
 If so, a federal student loan may be your answer.
 Remember, a student loan is just like any other loan: It is borrowed money that will have to be repaid with interest.